hackclub/blot/drawing-thing-v2/ASSEMBLY.md

 # Assembly Instructions

+This assembly guide is broken down into a few parts:
+- Carriage
+- Motors and Feet
-- carriage
+- Front Idler
-- feet + motors (x-axis)
-- front idler, belt tensioner, pen holder (y-axis)
+  - Pen holder
-- adjustment
+- Belt tensioner

 ## Carriage